TinyMUSH/TinyMUSH/README.md

 ## License

-TinyMUSH is distributed under the Artistic License 2.0.
+TinyMUSH is distributed under the Artistic License.
 See [COPYING.md](COPYING.md) for details.

 ---